sunriselayer/gitbook/learn/sunrise/swap.md

 There are 2 message types that can be used to specify the amount received or the amount sent.

-<strong>`MsgSwapExactAmountIn`</strong> – Swap tokens with a specified input amount

-This message allows users to swap tokens by defining the exact amount of input tokens they wish to provide.
+- **MsgSwapExactAmountIn** - Swap tokens with a specified input amount This message allows users to swap tokens by defining the exact amount of input tokens they wish to provide.
 The corresponding output will be calculated based on the specified input.

-<strong>`MsgSwapExactAmountOut`</strong> – Swap tokens with a specified output amount
+- **MsgSwapExactAmountOut** – Swap tokens with a specified output amount

     This message enables users to swap tokens by defining the exact amount of output tokens they want to receive.
 The system will calculate the necessary input amount to achieve the desired output.

 ---